Updated: Apr 24

 Self-editing improves your overall skill as a writer.
 I learned to tidy my plots, sharpen my word choice, and cut away excess so that my story can shine, and I can say what I really mean.

 Like I said before, I'm not an editor.
 I'm just a girl who knuckled down and decided that I can do this!
 Most of the skills I learned to self-edit came from all over the internet in the form of "writing tips".
 As writers we can never stop honing our craft.

 Okay, let's get to those eleven tips I promised!

-First off, the novel I have set to be published in March 2019 is not the first I've tried to write.
+First off, the first novel I published is not the first I've tried to write.
 The reason I was able to crunch out a novel in a year (while parenting four kids and working full-time from home as a child care provider) is because I kept moving forward.
-Think about it, why rewrite Chapter Six eight times till it's perfect, when you might scrap in in the second draft?
+Think about it, why rewrite Chapter Six eight times till it's perfect when you might scrap it in the second draft?
 Getting your first draft finished is the confidence boost you need to believe that YOU are a writer.

 When you're done your first draft, (or if you're done already!) take a step back.
 Don't even peek at it for at least two weeks, or even a month!

 Go outside.
 Hang out with friends and family.
 Read some of your favorite books in the same genre.
 (Not to copy or compare, but to inspire you!
 What do you love about your favorite books that you want to include in your own?)

 Come back with fresh eyes, read your story through, and take notes on the BIG picture.
 Don't re-write or make the edits at this point.